Wellers0n/jest-everywhere/README.md

 ## Fullstack typescript/javascript

-Monorepo-edge uses a stack full `JS/TS` on the frontend and backend, I'm making this project to improve my skills!
+Jest-everywhere uses a stack full `JS/TS` on the frontend and backend, I'm making this project to improve my skills!

 ## Node version